gaiafabbri/S-C/README.md

 - _plot_pixel_distribution(signal_image, background_image)_: this function shows the distribution (the histogram) of pixel within the classes, together with the pixel correltation; it looks for pixel correlation and helps to understand differences in the intensity of images
 - _plot_intensity_profile(image_data1,image_data2, axis='row')_: it takes as argument the signal and background arrays; it is the visualization of the intensity profile of images along rows or columns, looking for differnces between signal and background alogn different directions

+__how to run:__ in the main folder:

+$ python3 Analysis.py

-The resulting plots show no significant differences between signal and background events; the pixel distribution and the pixel intensity distribution have a comparable behaviour, with some differences due to the intrinsic nature of the data.
+The resulting plots are saved in the "__analysis_results__" folder and show no significant differences between signal and background events; the pixel distribution and the pixel intensity distribution have a comparable behaviour, with some differences due to the intrinsic nature of the data.
 The same can be observed for the intensity profile and the cluster histograms: the two classes are distinguishable, but there is no bias in the distributions that could have affected the training, resulting in an overly simple classification.

 # How to run